jpmvferreira/msc-thesis/README.md

 ---

-The compiled version of this document is available in the file [main.pdf](./main.pdf).
+A compiled version of this document is available in the file [main.pdf](./main.pdf) or alternatively in the following arXiv URL: [https://arxiv.org/abs/2303.12674](https://arxiv.org/abs/2303.12674).

 This document was compiled in Overleaf relying on the XeLaTeX compiler, using the 2022 TeX Live version.